qin-zzz/qin-zzz.github.io/index.md

 ---

 <p>
   Welcome!
 My name is Qin ZHENG.
-I am a first-year master's student specializing in Computer Science, with a focus on Data Science & Engineering at <a href="https://www.eurecom.fr/">Eurecom</a>, located in Sophia Antipolis, France.
+I am a second-year master's student specializing in Computer Science, with a focus on Data Science & Engineering at <a href="https://www.eurecom.fr/">Eurecom</a>, located in Sophia Antipolis, France.
 In 2018, I completed my bachelor's degree at <a href="https://www.scut.edu.cn/en/">South China University of Technology</a>, where I studied a wide range of topics including mathematics, bussiness, economics and computer science.
 </p>

 <p>